crater2150/awesome-modalbind/README.md

   {"separator", group_title } -- literal string "separator" is required.
 ```

-Then, bind a key to `modalbind.grab(mapping_table, "Some Title")`, to open the mode menu. `modalbind.grab` takes up to four parameters:
+Then, bind a key to `modalbind.grab{keymap=mapping_table, name="Some Title"}`,
+to open the mode menu. `modalbind.grab` takes up to five named parameters:
-1. the mapping table
+1. `keymap` - the mapping table
-2. the mode name.
+2. `name` - the mode name.
 Optional, if not set, no box will be shown.
-3. "Stay in mode", boolean.
-If true, awesome will stay in the input mode until escape is pressed.
+3. `stay_in_mode` - "Stay in mode" boolean.
+If true, awesome will stay in
+the input mode until escape is pressed.
+Defaults to `false`.
-4. additional arguments passed on to functions in the mapping table, e.g. passing the client for `clientkeys` bindings.
+4. `args` - additional arguments passed on to functions in the mapping table,
+e.g. passing the client for `clientkeys` bindings.
+5. `layout` - index of the layout, widget will automatically switch to.
+If two
+layouts are defined in the system (indexed 0 and 1), widget will switch to the
+chosen one upon entering input mode and restore previous layout,
+leaving it.
+When argument is not set, widget will not change the layout.

 An example mode for controlling mpd, entered by pressing <kbd>Mod</kbd> + <kbd>m</kbd>: